-I. INTRODUCTION
+1. INTRODUCTION

-Similar to many well-developed Asian countries like Hong Kong or Singapore, many people, due to the influence of the popular "Do-It-Yourself" (DIY) philosophy from western society, are keen in configuring and building their own personal computers (PC) to suit their own requirements, often as the first step to learn to use software or access the Internet.
-Clearly, the PC configuration problems are widely occurring decision problems faced by many people in which people are always interested to know the optimal, or possibly sub-optimal, PC configuration within their limited budget.
+To obtain the maximal benefits out of nowadays' personal computer (PC) hardware technology, many companies or families are keen in configuring and building their own personal computers (PC) to suit their specific requirements, especially due to the influence of the popular "Do-It-Yourself" (DIY) philosophy, the fast development of multimedia hardware and the wide accessibility of the Internet.
+Undoubtedly, the PC configuration problems are common decision problems faced by many people in which people are always interested to know the optimal, or possibly sub-optimal, PC configuration within their limited budget.
 However, since the PC technology nowadays are changing very quickly, the diversity of PC hardware components, such as the different types of processors, random-access memory (RAM) and the motherboards, and their limited compatibility between certain components due to the underlying proprietary manufacturers often complicates the whole decision problem, thus making it difficult to handle by the general public.

-In fact, many configuration problems [2] as in the area of computer-aided design or manufacturing (CAD/CAM) [6] are well studied.
-In particular, there were some interesting research work [6] on formulating the machine configuration problems formally as discrete optimization problems, and then applying local search methods such as genetic algorithms [11.12] or simulated annealing [9.10] to handle these configuration problems successfully.
-The previous research experience reported in [6] already revealed that formulating the machine, or any general, configuration problems as constrained optimization problems (COPs) will definitely result in systematic handling of users' requirements as constraints or optimization criteria.
+In fact, there were many well-studied configuration problems [2] in the area of computer-aided design or manufacturing (CAD/CAM) [6].
+In particular, there was an interesting research work [6] on formulating the machine configuration problems as discrete optimization problems, and then applying local search methods such as genetic algorithms [11,12] or simulated annealing [9,10] to handle these configuration problems successfully.
+The preliminary experimental results reported in [6] already revealed that formulating the machine, or any general, configuration problems as constrained optimization problems (COPs) would definitely result in systematic handling of users' requirements as constraints or optimization criteria.
 At the same time, the users can flexibly add in or modify their requirements at any time to see the resulting configurations for planning or control [5].
 Thus, in this paper, we firstly gave a formal definition of these PC configuration problems as discrete optimization problems.
-More importantly, based on this formal definition, we proposed a systematic and flexible framework for solving these difficult real-world discrete optimization problems.
+More importantly, based on this formal definition, we proposed a systematic and flexible framework which allows the seamless integration of different intelligent optimizers for solving these difficult real-world discrete optimization problems.

-Basically, a discrete optimization problem involves a set Z of variables, each variable $V_i \in Z$ ) with a finite domain $D_i$ of discrete values, a set C of constraints on some subsets of variables limiting the combination of values assigned to those involved variables, and a set of objective functions $f_j$ for minimization/maximization.
-The challenge is to find a globally optimal solution which minimizes/maximizes all the objective functions $f_j$ while satisfying all the constraints in C. Mathematically, the discrete minimization problem can be specified as follow.
+Basically, a discrete optimization problem involves a set Z of variables, each variable V_i ($\in Z$) with a finite domain D_i of discrete values, a set C of constraints on some subsets of variables limiting the combination of values assigned to those involved variables, and a set of objective functions f_j for minimization/maximization.
+The challenge is to find a globally optimal solution which minimizes/maximizes all the objective functions f_j while satisfying all the constraints in C. Mathematically, the discrete minimization problem can be specified as follow.